Web Analytics Made Easy - Statcounter

 SAMSON renders each frame using the following pipeline:

-- Shadow computations: SAMSON renders the data graph and the active editor to compute shadows.
+• Shadow computations: the data graph and active editor are rendered for shadow generation.

-- Data graph rendering: SAMSON renders the data graph.
+• Data graph rendering: the document content is rendered.
 Only structural models have a default visual representation.
-For other data graph nodes (e.g. visual models, interaction models, etc.), the renderer simply calls the nodes'
+For many other node types, SAMSON calls the nodes' display functions.

 Shadows#